aaranyue/quarTeT/README.md

 - [CentroMiner](#CentroMiner): centromere candidate prediction

 ## Version Change log
+1.2.0
+- CentroMiner is refactored.
+It can receive gene annotation as well now.
+The output has only 2 folders now: TandemRepeat (fasta, gff3 of TR) and Candidate (candidate info and TR, TE, and gene content line chart, require ggplot2).
+TE data is removed from candidate info.
+It is recommended to check the line chart to decide which candidate you vote.
+- '--noplot' option is added to each module.
+With this option, any ploting will be skiped.
+If you have problem in graphical issue, try this option.
+- CloserScore in GapFiller detail is changed to CloserIdentity.
+- Due to the major changes, the web server version of quarTeT will not be updated to the newest version for now.

 1.1.8
 - Gapfiller will throw a warning instead of error when flanking sequence contains gap.